Yuvaraj-Gajaraj/How-to-perform-sorting-in-Syncfusion-Flutter-DataTable/README.md

-# Flutter DataGride DataTable Sorting
+# Flutter DataGrid DataTable Sorting

 This repository contains a sample that demonstrates how to perform sorting in Syncfusion® DataGrid package.